Science Fair Project Display Boards

 Materials and Construction Techniques

-For a detailed list of items useful for making science fair project display boards, consult the Science Fair Project Shopping List.
 For creating a basic project display board that is good for most fairs start with these items and steps:

 - Print out or write your information on white paper that you will attach to your display board.
 Be sure to proofread each sheet before you attach it.